Gexkill/sweng2/PP/src/index.md

 [//]: # (pagebreak)

 # 4. Allocate resources
-Since for the parts real done everyone worked with analogous working hours, we considered that for all parts everyone works on them with the same amount of hours.
+Since for the parts really done everyone worked with analogous working hours, we considered that for all parts everyone works on them with the same amount of hours.
-We have decided to dedicate to development only the 50% of time because during it there are other parts to do, Christmas holiday and some in itinere exams.
+We have decided to dedicate to development only 50% of time because during it there are other parts to do, Christmas holiday and some in itinere exams.

-We used a diagram to show the allocation of human resources linked with the tasks
+We used a diagram to show the allocation of human resources linked with the tasks.

 **TODO explain what we mean with 100%**